Community-Engaged Learning

 3. Support faculty in creating or modifying individual courses to include community-engagement components, with an emphasis on courses that engage students in community-based research, capacity-building, and/or social action projects.

 Additionally, led by a staff and faculty partner, each campus has identified important priorities for institutional and cultural change.
-Examples of change projects include to:
+Examples of change projects include:

 • Build relationships for campus-wide faculty engagement — help foster connections across departments and other units (e.g., Centers for Teaching and Learning) to recruit, train, and mentor faculty in community-engaged pedagogies.